The Oral Microbiome

-The special environment of the mouth is ideal for the growth of certain microorganisms and as a result the oral microbiome is distinct from gut and skin microbiomes.
+The special environment of the mouth is ideal for the growth of certain microorganisms and as a result, the oral microbiome is distinct from gut and skin microbiomes.
 Important factors involved in shaping the oral microbiome include high water, rich access to nutrients, and a moderate temperature.

 Where to find microbes?

-Microbes occupy surfaces of both the teeth, tongue and gums, and each location has a unique composition of microbes.
+Microbes occupy surfaces of both the teeth, tongue, and gums and each location has a unique composition of microbes.
 Some microbes are more suited to soft oral tissues, others to harder tissues such as the enamel of teeth.

 These bacteria are unable to invade other local tissues due to the natural defense system of the host.
-Researchers in the dental field are particularly interested in the microbiome role in conditions such as caries, oral cancer, and periodontal disease.
+Researchers in the dental field are particularly interested in the microbiome’s role in conditions such as caries, oral cancer, and periodontal disease.